patevs/old_blog/_posts/2017-12-03-rubix-cube.md

 | :---: | :---: | :---: |
 | ![Reference One](https://ruwix.com/pics/solution/09.png) | ![Reference Two](https://ruwix.com/pics/solution/08.png) | ![Stage Two](https://ruwix.com/pics/solution/07.png) |

-In this step we are completing the first two layers (F2L).
+In this step we are completing the first two layers.
 There are two symmetric algorithms we have to use in this step.
 They're called the Right and Left algorithms.
 These algorithms insert the Up-Front edge piece from the top layer in the middle layer not messing up the solved white face.
 See the images below:

 | Reference | Algorithm |
 | :---: | :---: |